Evan-Kreutzwiser/evan-os/README.md

 ## Building And Testing

-Building Evan OS requires an x86_64-elf compiler.
-On x86_64 linux computers, you can use the regular gcc compiler, and Evan-OS is only designed for x86_64 systems.
+Building Evan OS requires an x86_64-elf-gcc compiler.
+On x86_64 linux computers, the built in gcc compiler can be used.
+Evan-OS is only designed for x86_64 systems.

 Evan OS boots using the bootboot protocol, but due to build problems the files are provided precompiled.
 Testing with qemu requires the OVMF EFI.